makwaijun/personalwebpagev2/content/blog/post15.md

 ---
-title: "Survivalism and the cycle path of Life"
+title: "Survivalism and the path of Life"
 date: 2020-08-26T20:23:55+08:00
 draft: false
 ---